How to: Write Data to a Uniform Grid

 Configure the Button Component

-Finally, add a Button component to trigger the Initializer.
+Lastly, add a Button component to trigger the Initializer component.

-1. Drag and drop a Button component onto your canvas.
-Place your Button component in column 3 of the Columns component, below the Initializer component.
+1. Drag and drop a Button component in column three of the col1 Columns component, below the initCell Initializer component.

 2. In the Property ID field, enter btnCell.